Full details about mpox

 The spots, ulcers and blisters, which are most likely to pass on monkeypox, can appear on any part of the body, so condoms will not necessarily prevent transmission of the virus between two people who are in direct contact, including during sex.

-Although it is not clear if monkeypox can be transmitted through genital secretions, UK Health Security Agency (UKHSA) is advising the precaution of using condoms for 12 weeks after a confirmed diagnosis of monkeypox.
+Although it is not clear if monkeypox can be transmitted through genital secretions, UK Health Security Agency (UKHSA) is advising the precaution of using condoms for 12 weeks after all spots or ulcers have cleared.

 UKHSA has set out guidance for semen testing for viral DNA for people diagnosed with monkeypox.